MrNoOne35/neo4j-php-ogm/README.md

 Yes you can.
 The Neo4j client can be accessed through the *NodeManagerInterface::getClient* method.

-## Can I run custom queries and get hydrated objects ?
+## Can I run custom queries and get hydrated objects?

 Yes you can.
 You need to use **Neo4j\OGM\Repository\BaseRepository**'s **findByQuery** or **findOneByQuery** method.